 How are you ensuring social distancing at your locations?

-We’ve put in place physical barriers like plexiglass to help maintain social distancing.
+Where needed, we’ve put in place physical barriers like plexiglass to help maintain social distancing.
 Additionally, we’ve installed ‘drop-off’ windows to reduce foot traffic at operational sites.
 Where possible, remote and flexible working arrangements remain in place at our locations.

 What is the protocol if an employee, contractor or visitor at one of your locations tests positive for Covid-19?